 A parent might reach for this book when their creative, introspective child is struggling to bridge different social circles or feels like they have to hide their passions to fit in.
 This heartwarming graphic novel follows Steph, a talented Dominican-American artist growing up in the Bronx.
 She loves to draw but keeps it secret from her popular friends, feeling torn when she secretly joins the school art club.
 The story beautifully explores themes of self-confidence, cultural identity, and the courage it takes to share your true self with the world.
 For ages 10 to 14, it's a perfect choice for kids navigating the tricky social dynamics of middle school, offering a gentle and visually engaging story about embracing what makes you unique.

-The core themes revolve around social and cultural identity.
-The book directly addresses the internal conflict of feeling like an 'imposter' and navigating microaggressions related to Steph's Dominican-American heritage.
+The core themes revolve around feeling like an 'imposter.'
+The book includes instances of Steph experiencing microaggressions related to her Dominican-American heritage.
+Be prepared to discuss what microaggressions are and how they can make someone feel excluded or misunderstood.
 The approach is secular and character-focused, leading to a resolution that is overwhelmingly hopeful, positive, and affirming.

 A younger reader (10-11) will primarily connect with the friendship story: the secrets, the fear of being left out, and the fun of the art club.
 An older reader (12-14) is more likely to appreciate the deeper themes of cultural identity, the nuance of code-switching between friend groups, and the empowering message of using art for self-expression and community celebration.

 This book's strongest differentiator is its vibrant and authentic celebration of the Bronx, making the setting a character in itself.
 While many graphic novels tackle friendship, this one uniquely centers art not just as a backdrop but as the primary vehicle for identity formation and connection.
-The seamless integration of Dominican-American culture and language provides a specific, joyful, and much-needed mirror for many young readers.
+The book authentically integrates Dominican-American culture and language, enriching the story and providing a specific cultural context. ```

 Steph, a middle schooler in the Bronx, is a passionate artist who feels caught between two worlds: her popular friend group and her love for doodling, which she fears they'll see as nerdy.
 She secretly joins the school's art club, where she connects with other creative kids and begins to find her voice.
 The story chronicles her struggle to keep her two lives separate, her budding friendship with a fellow art club member, and her journey toward self-acceptance.
 The climax involves a collaborative art project, a zine celebrating their Bronx neighborhood, which ultimately helps her merge her identities and share her passion with everyone.